 “How many millionaires do you know have become wealthy by investing in savings accounts?
 I rest my case.” – Robert G. Allen

-Yes, as painful as it may sound, many of us are trapped in the same income bracket because we stay away from investing, which is an important financial element for growing your wealth.
+As painful as it may sound, many of us are trapped in the same income bracket because we stay away from investing, which is an important financial element for growing your wealth.

 Other than the investments above, you can consider investing in listed companies that offer dividends for fixed income.
 Several stocks reward its shareholders' dividends every quarter and it provides a stable return on top of the share price growth throughout the investment period.
 To know which counter (stock) to invest in, you should learn how to calculate dividend yield first.
 In simple words, a dividend yield is the ratio of dividend payout to the current stock price.

-In the past, unit trust was not favored due to its hefty costs in the form of commissions and sales charges.
-However, many investors are opting to unit trust investment on digital platforms such as Fundsupermart for its user-friendliness and cheaper rates.
+In the past, unit trust was not favoured due to its hefty costs in the form of commissions and sales charges.
+However, many investors are opting to invest in unit trust investment on digital platforms such as Fundsupermart for its user-friendliness and cheaper rates.
 Through Fundsupermart, you need to fork out a minimum RM1,000 to start investing in unit trust followed by a subsequent minimum amount of RM100 every month.

 The management fee is charged by the fund manager for managing investors’ monies in the unit trusts, which usually ranges from 0.5% to 2.5% (depending on the complexity of the fund).
 Click here to learn more about investing in unit trust online!